Jessie Chung

-Jessie Chung (鍾潔希 (钟洁希, Zung1 Git3 Hei1, Cheng Kiat-hi, ZhōngJiéXī)) is a transgender Malaysian musician, singer, songwriter, actress, author, naturopath, and nutritional consultant.
+Jessie Chung (鍾潔希 (钟洁希, Zung1 Git3 Hei1, Cheng Kiat-hi, ZhōngJiéXī)) is an Australian-based musician, singer, songwriter, actress, author, naturopath, and nutritional consultant.

 She released her album Home in 1998 and There is a Decision in 2000.
 After a 5-year hiatus, she released Loving You in 2006.
 She is currently active in China, Southeast Asia, and Australia, and has released nine albums since the beginning of her career, most notably Love in You, Tearless Sky, There You Are and Be Strong.
 She currently serves as president of the Malaysia Naturopathic Association (MNA) and vice-president of the Malaysian Anti-Cancer Association (MACA).
 She has written several medical publications, including, Stay Away from Cancer and Stay Away from Diseases, and is the author of the Jessie Diary series.

 Career

 Early years

 Jessie Chung, a descendant of the Hakka lineage from Dapu, Guangzhou, was born in Kuching, Malaysia.
 She is the second child in her family, with one elder sister, three younger sisters, and one younger brother.
 Chung grew up with a musical background and passed grade 8 organ at a young age.
 As a child and teenager, she participated extensively in singing competitions.
 She wanted to pursue a full-time musical career after graduating from high school, but in the end, she chose to focus on her studies.
 After graduating from university, Chung joined the medical and healthcare industry and founded Natural Health Farm.